JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 **Remediation and Blocking**

-Threat Monitoring will block the IP if a malicious user agent is detected.
+Threat Surveillance will block the IP if a malicious user agent is detected.
 The IP will be blocked via IPTables and hosts.deny (Linux) or Windows Firewall for 30 minutes.

 ## PHP Info Scans